Kix (Asian TV channel): Action series

 Television series and international drama firmly rooted in the action adventure genre.
 Programs airing in this block include Special Affairs Team TEN, Quiz From God, SAF3, Mad Dogs, Fleming: The Man Who Would Be Bond, Girl Killer K, and Cheo Yong.

 Selected series are available in DEGUP via Unifi TV in Malaysia.

 Action movies

-Action blockbuster films from Asia, Hollywood, and beyond with premiere features airing regularly Wednesdays at 10PM (GMT+8), 9PM (GMT+7), and Saturdays at 9PM (GMT+8), 8PM (GMT+7).
+Action blockbuster films from Asia, Hollywood, and beyond with premiere features airing regularly Wednesdays at 10 PM (GMT+8), 9 PM (GMT+7), and Saturdays at 9 PM (GMT+8), 8 PM (GMT+7).
 Programs airing in this block include First Blood, Rocky, A Millionaire on the Run, New Police Story, The Mechanic, and Drive Angry.

-Selected movies are available on Film Wallet and DEGUP via Unifi TV in Malaysia.
+Selected movies are available on Film Wallet, DEGUP via Unifi TV, Showcase Movies via Astro in Malaysia.

 Lupe Fiasco's Beat N Path

 In March 2018, American rapper Lupe Fiasco premiered a three-part television documentary called Beat N Path where he embarked on a journey around China to follow his passion for martial arts.
 This documentary is a tribute to his late father who was a grand master and ran a martial arts school in Chicago.